 Standard Μarketing practices pro GDPR

-Email marketing, one of the most penalized technics.
+Email marketing, is one of the most penalized technics.
 As a Gizmodo article underlines (15/6/2018), before GDPR, a lot of companies used to ask for email addresses when potential consumers were surfing their website, even if those did not have any intention of making a purchase.
 Some other companies even bought email lists from third parties (something strictly forbidden now).